-New PCs with Windows 8 have UEFI Secure Boot firmware, which enables your PC to check security certificates for the boot loader, kernel, system files and drivers against a database as Windows loads.
+New Windows 8 PCs have UEFI Secure Boot firmware, which enables your PC to check security certificates for the boot loader, kernel, system files and drivers against a database as Windows loads.
 Think of it as a mini operating system that checks that your usual OS hasn't been tampered with.

 Your anti-virus software starts running while Windows is still booting (as long as it supports Early Load Anti Malware or ELAM), so it is running before any malware that's managed to get onto your PC.